AregShahbazian/codebase-crud-basic/README.md

 ## Technical design

+#### Terminology
+Distinction between
+- Fields
+    - text input
+    - dropdown select
+    - Can be generic or domain-specific
+- Entities, that consist of fields

-##### Each Entity has attributes, which can be either other Entities, or Input Fields
+##### Each entity has attributes, rendered by Fields.

-##### Each Input Field has 2 types of rendering:
+##### Each Field has 2 types of rendering:
 - display READ_ONLY
 - display WRITE

-##### Each entity has multiple types of rendering:
+##### Each entity has multiple rendering options:
 - view as cell: shows only pseudo-unique key (like name for author).
 This is clickable, and goes to "view as row"
 - view as row
     - render HORIZONTAL (table row)
     - render VERTICAL (edit modal/page)
 - show attributes a1 (Entity) a2 (Input Field), ...

-##### Common Input Fields are provided as React components in codebase, and extend parent component InputField (or rather use composition instead of inheritance).
-Uncommon Input Fields can be defined by manually inheriting the parent.
+##### Common Fields are provided as React components in codebase, and extend parent component Field (or rather use composition instead of inheritance).
+Specific Fields can be defined by manually extending the parent.

 #### Tests for